ArBioIIMAS/echo-gma/README.md

-# Deep Learning-Based Estimation of Left Ventricle Myocardial Strain from Echocardiograms with Occlusion Artifacts
+# Deep Learning-Based Estimation of Left Ventricle Myocardial Strain from Echocardiograms with Occlusion Artifacts <br>
 This a repository to reproduce the results reported in the paper: "Deep Learning-Based Estimation of Left Ventricle Myocardial Strain from Echocardiograms with Occlusion Artifacts"
 Alan Romero-Pacheco; Nidiyare Hevia-Montiel;  Blanca Vazquez; Fernando Arámbula Cosío; Jorge Perez-Gonzalez.